Abjad/abjad/abjad/docs/source/reference_manual/staves/index.rst

    'Staff'

-But you can change the context of a staff if you want:
+But you can change the context of a staff if you want.

+Change the context of a voice when you have defined a new LilyPond context based on a LilyPond staff:

 ::